north-road/QCity/docs/src/user_guide/tools.md

 ### Deleting a Development Site

-A development site can be deleted by left clicking on the development site you want to delete in the development sites panel and left clicking on the red minus button on the right hand side of the development sites panel.
+A development site can be deleted by selecting the development site you want to delete in the development sites panel and left clicking on the red minus button on the right hand side of the development sites panel.

 ![Development_Sites_Delete](https://github.com/user-attachments/assets/7ce818b2-044e-4bec-9104-ed6bfb2aac63)